 Wednesday 30 October 7:00pm – 10:00pm (doors open at 6:00pm)

 Royal Geographical Society, London

 Join Galapagos Conservation Trust (GCT) for an evening exploring the threats affecting some of Galapagos’ most endangered, and iconic, birds and reptiles.
 The event will be hosted by renowned wildlife expert and award-winning writer Mark Carwardine, who will highlight the urgent need to protect the Archipelago from a range of threats.

 This year’s event is kindly sponsored by Quasar Expeditions and Bespoke Hotels.
-Speakers will include GCT partner Juan Pablo Muñoz-Pérez who will be sharing his research on plastic pollution and marine vertebrates, including Galapagos green turtles, GCT partner Dr Luis Ortiz-Catedral who will explore the challenges of reintroducing locally extinct species such as the Floreana mockingbird and Galapagos land iguanas, back to their original islands.
-Finally, Sophia Cooke will talk about the impact of invasive species on species such as Darwin’s finches.
+Speakers will include GCT partner Juan Pablo Muñoz-Pérez who will be sharing his research into the impacts of plastic pollution on marine vertebrates; GCT partner Dr Luis Ortiz-Catedral who will explore the challenges of reintroducing locally extinct species such as the Floreana mockingbird and Galapagos land iguanas, back to their original islands.
+Finally, Sophia Cooke will discuss the impacts the introduced bird, the smooth-billed ani, can have on other avian species.

 Don’t miss our 2019 Galapagos Photography Competition display featuring this year’s winners.
 In addition there will be a drinks reception, stalls to peruse and many like-minded people to chat to.